-The positive coefficient for 'Lifetime Conflict Exposure\Childhood History of PCA' implies the effect of conflict on PCA-use is smaller in magnitude for women who were physically abused in childhood.
-Conversely, the interaction term 'Lifetime Conflict Exposure\Exposed to IPV' has a negative coefficient.
-Conditional to a one hundred conflict-related event increase in exposure for both groups, women who are victims of IPV are 2.8 percentage points less likely to use PCA than women who have never been affected by IPV.
+The positive coefficient for 'Lifetime Conflict ExposureChildhood History' of PCA implies the effect of conflict on PCA-use is smaller in magnitude for women who were physically punished in childhood.
+Conversely, the interaction term 'Lifetime Conflict ExposureExposed to IPV' has a negative coefficient.
+Conditional on a one hundred conflict-related event increase in exposure for both groups, women who are victims of IPV are 2.8 percentage points less likely to use PCA than women who have never been affected by IPV.
 The effect on the probability of PCA-use associated with a hundred event increase in conflict exposure for victims of IPV-a 6.4 percentage point decrease (-3.6 + -2.8)-is nearly as large as the effect of being in the 4th quintile of the wealth index relative to the lowest-a 6.5 percentage point decrease.
-It appears different types of domestic violence histories have differing interactive effects on PCA, one reinforces the effect (childhood history of PCA) and the other subtracts from it (IPV).
+It appears different types of domestic violence histories have differing interactive effects on PCA.
+One reinforces the effect (childhood history of PCA) and the other subtracts from it (IPV).
 This affects how the abovementioned evidence for the normalization of violence should be assessed.
-If conflict-affected women were normalized to the use of violence, then it is not clear why we observe a negative coefficient for 'Lifetime Conflict Exposure\Exposure to IPV'.
+The negative coefficient for 'Lifetime Conflict ExposureExposure to IPV' contradicts the theory that conflict-affected women were normalized to the use of violence.